elastic/elasticsearch-hadoop/repository-hdfs/README.md

 #### Wait, why can't the JSM be used?

 Security is hard.

 While efforts like [these](https://github.com/elastic/elasticsearch/pull/14108) help with per-plugin permissions, the ultimate goal is having a secure Elasticsearch install.
 Unfortunately Hadoop (especially 2.x) requires _dangerous_ permissions such as _execute_ on _all_ files (triggered during even [basic initialization](https://github.com/apache/hadoop/blob/772ea7b41b06beaa1f4ac4fa86eac8d6e6c8cd36/hadoop-common-project/hadoop-common/src/main/java/org/apache/hadoop/util/Shell.java#L728).
+Permissions like this (not to mention the shell execution) are simply too _dangerous_ and security is significantly affected.
 Where possible, we try to find the common ground and have the code still running securely with hacks like [these](https://github.com/elastic/elasticsearch/blob/105411060c44cd796187068abe9df6168ff9253b/core/src/main/java/org/elasticsearch/bootstrap/ESPolicy.java#L88).

 As the above is addressed only in master (potentially the upcoming Elasticsearch 2.3), in the meantime users need to be aware of the current situation and act accordingly.
-And that is disabling the JSM.
+That is, understand that by using HDFS plugin the Java Security
+Manager is disabled.

 ### Node restart
 _After_ installing the plugin on _every_ Elasticsearch node, be sure to _restart_ it.
 This applies to _all_ nodes on which the plugins have been installed - without restarting the nodes, the plugin will not function properly.